-- the location of services for children such as schools, playgrounds, leisure/community centres and other areas where children and young people will congregate such as youth clubs, parks, bus stops, cafés, shops, entertainment venues such as cinemas, bowling allies and any other place where children are attracted. - the demographics of the area in relation to vulnerable groups - whether the premises is in an area subject to high levels of crime and/or disorder. - how vulnerable people, including people with gambling dependencies are protected. - assessing staffing levels when a local college closes and the students begin to vacate the grounds. - age verification policies such as 'Challenge 25'. - line of sight from the counter to gambling machines. - information held regarding self-exclusions and incidences of underage gambling. - gaming trends that may mirror days for financial payments such as pay days or benefit payments - proximity of premises which may be frequented by vulnerable people such as hospitals, residential care homes, medical facilities, doctor's surgeries, council housing offices, addiction clinics or help centres, places where alcohol or drug dependant people may congregate. - 10.18 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime This Licensing Authority has noted that the Gambling Commission has stated that:
+- the location of services for children such as schools, playgrounds, leisure/community centres and other areas where children and young people will congregate such as youth clubs, parks, bus stops, cafés, shops, entertainment venues such as cinemas, bowling alleys and any other place where children are attracted. - the demographics of the area in relation to vulnerable groups - whether the premises is in an area subject to high levels of crime and/or disorder. - how vulnerable people, including people with gambling dependencies are protected. - assessing staffing levels when a local college closes and the students begin to vacate the grounds. - age verification policies such as 'Challenge 25'. - line of sight from the counter to gambling machines. - information held regarding self-exclusions and incidences of underage gambling. - gaming trends that may mirror days for financial payments such as pay days or benefit payments - proximity of premises which may be frequented by vulnerable people such as hospitals, residential care homes, medical facilities, doctor's surgeries, religious places and places of worship, council housing offices, addiction clinics or help centres, places where alcohol or drug dependant people may congregate. - The impact of the COVID-19 pandemic on gaming trends and on operational risks. - any local action plans in operation. - 10.18 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime This Licensing Authority has noted that the Gambling Commission has stated that:

-'when considering an application for a premises licence or permit that is in an area noted for particular problems with disorder, organised criminal activity etc, the licensing authority should think about what, if any, controls might be appropriate to prevent those premises being associated with or used to support crime.
+'...in considering an application for a premises licence or permit that is in an area noted for particular problems with disorder, organised criminal activity etc, the licensing authority should think about what, if any, controls might be appropriate to prevent those premises being associated with or used to support crime.
 This may include conditions on the premises licence, such as a requirement for door supervisors.'